 "there’s something waiting for you—there’s some secrets that he wants to unveil to you and to me… The Passion Translation can help you discover more of that God has for your life." - Brian Simmons

 I get a bit uncomfortable when people start talking about "secrets" in the Bible.
 It sounds a lot like there is secret meanings hidden within the text, à la The DaVinci Code.
 And Simmons is not talking the Pauline mysteries here, he is talking about revealing things you can't get from the Bible as it's been "given so far".

 As I said in the last section, each translation has some advantages, I'm sure—but The Passion Translation doesn't just translate and interpret, it adds to the Scripture.
 We have already seen Simmons imply that something was missing from Scripture, that Scripture didn't have the right words to convey its own truth, and that what we've been "given so far" is insufficient.

 Well, we can add to that his spectacular claim that Jesus appeared to him in a vision and said that he would give to Simmons “secrets of the Hebrew language.”
-You can hear this claim at 14:22 of the video below—but it’s probably worth watching the whole thing for context.
+You can hear this claim from 30:22 of the audio below—but it’s probably worth listening to the whole thing for context.

 Conclusion: Stay Away

 Stepping back a bit, I think there is a clear connection between what Brian Simmons has claimed in the videos we've shown and the extreme differences between texts as observed in Ephesians 1.
 The Passion Translation seems to be a bit of an idiomatic and dynamically equivalent translation, and a heavy lot of interpretation based on Simmons' theology and private revelations about the original languages.

 It seems to emphasise the very sort of private revelation (and more) that Simmons claims for himself—and we only looked at a few verses of one chapter of TPT.
 For me, that's red flags everywhere.